Daisy0419/Telescope-Searching-Problem/README.md

 # Artifact for RTSS 2025
-This repository contains the source code, datasets, and analysis tools supporting the paper *"Probabilistic Response-Time-Aware Search for Transient Astrophysical Phenomena"*.
+This repository contains the source code, datasets, and analysis tools supporting the paper *"Probabilistic Response-Time-Aware Search for Transient Astrophysical Phenomena."*

+## System Requirements

+- Linux-based OS
+- CPU: Minimum dual-core, 8+ cores preferred
+- RAM:
+- Required Storage: **Total: 4GB**
+  - Repo: 150MB
+  - Conda environments: 3.8GB
+- Optional Storage:
+  - Docker: 500MB
+  - Docker Container: 3.8

 ## Overview
-This artifact addresses the problem of scheduling astronomical events follow-up observations under real-time constraints.
-The task is to select and order sky tiles for telescope observations to maximize the probability of detecting an afterglow, subject to a hard deadline and slew-time constraints.
+This artifact addresses the problem of scheduling follow-up observations of astrophysical transients under real-time constraints.
+The task is to select and order sky tiles for telescope observations to maximize the expected figure of merit (FoM) associated with successful detection of an afterglow within one or more hard deadlines and given dwell-time and slew-time constraints.

 ### Included Components
 - C++ implementations of all algorithms: GCP, ILP, Genetic, Greedy
 - Precomputed results in CSV format for:
-  - Small and large instances under a single deadline
+  - Small and large problem instances under a single deadline
-  - Small instances incorporating worst-case execution time (WCET)
+  - Small problem instances incorporating worst-case execution time (WCET)
-  - Large instances under multi-deadline settings
+  - Large problem instances under multi-deadline settings
 - Jupyter notebooks to reproduce plots and figures from the paper
 - Long-running Python scripts to recompute results from scratch